Connect with others who understand.

 Jaw pain can mean that your heart muscle isn’t getting enough blood.
 Some people experience this as pain that feels like a toothache.
 One member of MyHeartDiseaseTeam who felt this said, “My heart attacks start as a severe severe jaw ache. … Anyone else?”

-Women are more likely to experience this pain than men.
-If you have jaw pain and you don’t think there’s a problem with your teeth, it may be time to test your heart.
+Women are more likely to experience this pain before a heart attack than men, according to the Heart Foundation.
+If you have jaw pain and you don’t think there’s a problem with your teeth, it may be time to have a doctor assess your heart health.

 3. Dizziness

-Dizziness, or feeling lightheaded, is another symptom that can have a lot of causes.
-One of them is an unusual heart rhythm.
-Some people living with heart disease experience this regularly, like one member who explained, “Having heart problems and it’s an everyday thing, every moment of a dizzy spell.”
+Dizziness, or feeling lightheaded, is another symptom that can have a lot of common causes.
+One cause is an unusual heart rhythm.
+Some people living with heart disease experience dizziness regularly, like one member who explained, “Having heart problems and it’s an everyday thing, every moment of a dizzy spell.”

 4. Erectile Dysfunction or Vaginal Dryness